These deviled eggs are made with thick, creamy Greek yogurt instead of mayonnaise. They are well-seasoned, mildly spicy, creamy and delicious!

 There’s only one reason I can think of to use sour cream or mayonnaise instead of Greek yogurt.
 If you are on an extremely low carb diet, where every gram of carbs counts, Greek yogurt does contain more carbs than the other options.

 I should probably mention that the yogurt does need to be Greek.
-Regular yogurt is too watery and will not work in this recipe.
+Regular yogurt, while an excellent choice otherwise, is too watery and will not work in this recipe.

 Spoon or pipe?

 It’s pretty to place the yolk mixture in a piping bag and pipe it into the egg white halves.
 But it’s also kind of wasteful.
 Inevitably, some of the mixture will stick to the piping bag and find its way to the trash.
 So I usually opt for simply spooning the yolk mixture into the empty egg white halves.

 They are a classic appetizer.
 If you serve them as an appetizer, you should make at least one egg (two halves) per person.
 Sometimes I make them for my lunch, and then I have two eggs (four halves) alongside some fresh-cut veggies.